 Doja Daoud

-Doja Daoud is CPJ’s Middle East and North Africa representative.
-Before joining CPJ in March 2022, Daoud worked for the pan-Arab newspaper Al-Araby al-Jadeed as a writer and news editor focusing on press freedom and media monitoring.
+Doja Daoud became CPJ’s Levant program coordinator in March 2025 after serving as Middle East and North Africa representative from January 2024.
+Before joining CPJ as a correspondent in March 2022, Daoud worked for the pan-Arab newspaper Al-Araby al-Jadeed as a writer and news editor focusing on press freedom and media monitoring.
 She also contributed to Lebanese news outlets and co-founded Alternative Press Syndicate, a local union group for journalists.
 Follow her on LinkedIn.

 Read More ›